-(1) A medical examiner shall, upon completion of the medical examination of the applicant, coordinate the results of the examination and submit a signed report, or equivalent to the Authority, detailing the results of the examination and evaluating the findings with regard to medical fitness.
+(1) A medical examiner shall, upon completion of the medical examination of the applicant, coordinate the results of the examination and submit a signed report or equivalent document to the authority, detailing the results of the examination and evaluation of the findings with regard to medical fitness.

-(2) Where the medical report is submitted to the Authority in electronic format, adequate identification of the examiner shall be established.
+(2) Where the medical report is submitted to the authority in electronic format, adequate identification of the examiner shall be established.

-(3) The Authority shall, where the medical examination is carried out by two or more medical examiners, appoint one of the medical examiners to be responsible for coordinating the results of the examination, evaluating the findings with regard to medical fitness and signing the report.
+(3) The authority shall, where the medical examination is carried out by two or more medical examiners, appoint one of the medical examiners to be responsible for coordinating the results of the examination, evaluating the findings with regard to medical fitness and signing the report.